theinvertedform/umt.world/collections/_stories/2025-02-13-newfoundland.md

 "Alisha, I think it's time to get up," he mumbled, wiping his eyes.

-She stretched, yawned, and cracked a few joints before sitting up.
-She wore her brown yak wool sweater; he was wearing his black pullover hoodie; their limbs were sore from their makeshift bed, from long hours sitting behind the wheel; they stretched in the fog, and were quickly restored.
+She stretched, yawned, popped her joints before sitting up.
+She wore her brown yak wool sweater; he was wearing his black pullover hoodie; their limbs were sore from the makeshift bed, from long hours sitting behind the wheel; they stretched in the fog, and their young bodies were quickly restored.

 Nigel took out a small green canvas satchel from the footwell where he was keeping his toiletries.
-Alisha, brushing her teeth, watched him as he wet a small washcloth with a splash of water from their bottle, and scrubbed his face.
+Alisha, brushing her teeth, watched him as he wet a small washcloth with a splash of water from their bottle and scrubbed his face.

 "It's important to wash the face when you're in hobo-mode," he said.
-"An unwashed face that's just woken up is quite obvious.
+"An unwashed face that's just woken up is very obvious.
 People can always tell.
-It goes a long way towards disguising your appearance."
+Washing your face goes a long way towards disguising your appearance."

-"Oh," she said, and proceeded to scrub the sleep from her eyes.
+"Oh," she said, "they must think I'm normal," and proceeded to scrub the sleep from her eyes with her own washcloth.

-She sat behind the wheel, and he sat in the passenger seat.
+She resumed her place behind the wheel, she in the passenger seat.
 While they waited a moment for the engine to warm, he took out his notebook and a map.

 "The ferry leaves at 11:45 am.
 It's just over three hours, approximately, from Truro to North Sydney.
 That gives us some leeway, but not too much.
 Let's make a quick stop at the first cafe, but there's a beach here, about halfway.
 Let's take a break there."